Lightricks

-Lightricks, founded in January 2013, is a company that develops video and image editing mobile apps, known particularly for its selfie-editing app, Facetune.
+Lightricks, founded in January 2013, is a company that develops video and image editing mobile apps and generative AI software, known particularly for its selfie-editing app, Facetune.

-Headquartered in Jerusalem, the firm has over 450 employees.
-As of 2021, its apps have been downloaded over 500 million times.
+Headquartered in Jerusalem, the firm has approximately 600 employees.
+As of 2021, Lightricks is valued at $1.8 billion.

+In 2024, the company released an open-source artificial intelligence models for generative media.
+As of 2025 Lightricks has over 6.6 million monthly paying users, over 50 million monthly users, and its apps have been downloaded over 730 million times.

 History

 The company was created in 2013 by 5 founders, Ph.D. students Zeev Farbman, Nir Pochter, Yaron Inger, Amit Goldstein, and former Supreme Court of Israel clerk Itai Tsiddon who were all studying at the Hebrew University of Jerusalem.

+After beginning in the Hebrew University of Jerusalem campus, the company outgrew its space a number of times.
+It remains based in Jerusalem, Israel, with offices in Haifa, London, New York and Chicago; it has a total of approximately 600 employees.

+Funding and Finances

 Lightricks began life as a bootstrapped company, which was the subject of a case study from the Harvard Business School "Bootstrapping at Lightricks".